 For most people, putting the extra cash into a high interest interest savings account , a pension, or a stocks and shares ISA is a more sensible use of your disposable income.
 If you’re not paying interest on your student loan because you won’t clear it, using the money to make extra returns is a far more sensible course of action.

 You could use what you save up to:

 Use as a deposit for buying a house

 Buy a new car without needing a costly loan

 Pay an additional amount online to the Student Loans Company with a credit or debit card.
-A minimum of £5 applies, and you will be charged 1.5% extra if you pay by credit card.
+A minimum of £5 applies.

 Send a cheque or postal order to the Student Loans Company, making sure to write your Student Support Number on the back.